veeraveluchamy/alpha-demo/README.md

-# alpha-demo
+# alpha
-This repo holds sample java app with maven
+This repo holds a sample java based maven code